| | Rick Kretschmer's License Plate Archives

 screened web address at the bottom, rather than an actual motor home plate with the embossed plate type.
 This

 is apparently the standard practice going forward, so there will be no actual vanity motor home plates.
+There are three versions of motor home plates on the solid band base.
+Version 1 has

 a debossed sticker well and usually has one or more registration stickers placed within it.
 Version 2 has